 Music Sundays continue at Owl’s Eye from 2-4pm on the patio, weather permitting.

-Sunday, June 25: Mariah Van Kleef (guitar and vocals) wanted to be a singer for as long as she can remember.
+Sunday, July 16: Mariah Van Kleef (guitar and vocals) wanted to be a singer for as long as she can remember.
 She became interested in the guitar when the legendary Doc Watson told her she had the hands of a musician.
-She played her first gig at the Soda Shop in Greenville, SC and is a regular performer at the Garden Café in York, SC.
-Mariah has become a local favorite, performing at local venues along with private functions.
+She he played her first gig at the Soda Shop in Greenville, SC and is a regular performer at the Garden Cafe in York, SC.
+Mariah has become a local favorite, performing at other local venues as well as private functions.

 Thursday, Friday, Saturday: Noon – 5pm